RicardoMiranda7/newwork_hrapp/README.md

    - Co-worker: john.doe@example.com / password123

 4. **API Documentation**
+   - A Postman collection is available in the `docs/` directory for testing the API endpoints.
    - Once the backend is running, access the API documentation at:
      ```html
      http://localhost/api/schema/swagger-ui/